l3uddz/traktarr/README.md

   },
 ```

-`disabled_for` - specify for which lists the blacklist must be disabled when running in automatic mode
+`disabled_for` - Specify for which lists the blacklist is disabled for, when running in automatic mode.

+- This is similar to running `--ignore-blacklist` via the CLI command.

 Example: